 AS: Music Biz and Banter is a networking group designed to connect local musicians, from all genres of music, to each other - while educating them on various topics as well.
 After I'd been a part of a few online social networking groups that have been successful with similar topics, I got to thinking - "what if there was something more localized for my area?"
 The online communities are great, but if the people involved aren't from your city, they can't always understand your circumstances.

 Wisconsin Music Ventures grew out of a desire to build off of my role as a private music instructor (which I've now been doing for well over a decade) by including master classes and music theory classes to participate it.
 There are also performance components, where I can schedule musicians to perform in fun places that might be less common.
 Places that might be well-known, but not for live music - so we may grab the attention of some passers-by (ideally!) by placing musicians in and around particular spots.

 LP: You are a piano and horn instructor.
 How does this influence Wisconsin Music Ventures' mission and events planning?

-LP: How does Wisconsin Music Ventures and Music Biz and Banter collide?
+LP: Describe how Wisconsin Music Ventures and Music Biz and Banter collide?